 While I’ve often worked with clients to improve their skills at home and even created a series of At Home Exercise videos for the first national lockdown in Spring 2020, doing this myself has always been a step too far.
 As much as i enjoy climbing hard, the focus is always on the climbing aspect and I’ve always lacked the commitment to go through a structured training programme.

 That is until early 2021.
-Spurred on by the ever-psyched Sally Lisle, coupled with another national lockdown, I decided that if I wanted to maintain the pre-lockdown progress I’d achieved before Christmas – nearly finishing Rock Atrocity Wobbly Bloc start 7c+ – I’d need to switch on and get working.
+Spurred on by the ever-psyched Sally Lisle, coupled with another national lockdown, I decided that if I wanted to maintain the pre-lockdown progress I’d achieved before Christmas – nearly finishing Rock Atrocity Wobbly Bloc start 7c+ for example – I’d need to switch on and get working.

 Then it dawned on me that, as a reasonably high-performing boulderer completing a structured training programme for the first time, it could be an interesting case study: can I stick to it?
 Have I created the right sorts of exercises?
 Are the sets hard enough?
 And will it actually help me once I get back to my project climbs?

-So we decided to record it as a podcast; recorded weekly from the very start to chart progress and share first hand how effective these programmes can be.
+So we decided to record it as a podcast; recorded periodically from the very start to chart progress and share first hand how effective these programmes can be.
 To compliment that, this page includes some important notes for those that prefer to read than to listen.
 Bear in mind, these notes are specific to me personally and do not include regular input from Sally; for her input, you’ll need to listen to the episodes, which will be linked here for you to follow or catch up on at a later date.

 Let’s start with some background info: I climb regularly, only ever bouldering these days, operating around 7c.
 My goal is to climb my first 8a this Spring.
 During this training programme, it is assumed that I will not be working (certainly not much) and thus, will not be tired and struggling to complete the workout.